MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

     extract_path = [ parent_path 'extracted\'];
     mkdir(extract_path); mkdir(raw_path);

-:func:`convertScanImageTiffToVolume()` takes the standard :ref:`parameter` inputs.
+:func:`convertScanImageTiffToVolume()` takes the standard :ref:`parameters` inputs.
 The most useful of which are:

 `raw_path`
 : This is where your raw `.tiff` files will be stored and is the first argument of :func:`convertScanImageTiffToVolume`.